mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    petsc4py depends on PETSc and its dependencies.

 ``petsc4py`` is the Python wrapper for PETSc.
-Strictly speaking, this is only required for the coupled solvers in pyAeroStruct.
-However, it *is* necessary if you want to use any of PETSc command-line options such as -log-summary.

-If you want to make developments or multiple PETSc architectures are needed, you should install petsc4py manually, which decribed in **Advanced install**.
+If you want to make developments or multiple PETSc architectures are needed, you should install petsc4py manually, which described in **Advanced install**.
 Manually installing provide you useful run tests.

 If you know you will **only** need real PETSc architecture, you can use pip.